Do you have silver-mercury amalgam dental fillings and wonder if you should replace them?

 Do I recommend replacing Silver-Mercury Amalgam Dental Fillings?

 Every time amalgams fillings are removed, the mercury vapor is released which is quickly absorbed into the lungs and bloodstream.
-I do not advocate removing amalgam dental fillings unless you belong to one of the groups listed here
+I do not advocate for removing amalgam dental fillings unless you fall into a certain category and removal is deemed completely necessary.
+As with any dental procedure it would be good to discuss all of your options, including the risks and benefits, with your dentist or biological dentist in Lincoln, NE.

 If you choose to replace those fillings or they have to be replaced due to developing cavities, we follow a strict protocol on “Safe Removal of Silver-Mercury Amalgam Dental Fillings.”